gbonfant/gbonfant.github.io/_posts/2015-02-25-seo-routes-rails.markdown

 end
 {% endhighlight %}

-The problem with this approach is that it generates sitemaps that looks like so:
+The problem with this approach is that it generates a sitemap that looks like so:

 ```
 mysite.com/products/1